 - feeling a flood of emotions immediately afterwards

 Many times, moms will brush off symptoms of mom rage by saying they’re just tired, or hormonal.
 Societally, women have had their symptoms of rage pushed aside.
 They’ve been told to be more grateful, or that good moms don’t get angry.
 To put it plainly, that’s a lie.
 Any mom can experience moments of rage, even women who usually don’t get angry.
-Instead of shaming you into believing you’re less than simply for struggling with rage, I want to give you simple solutions for combating mom rage .
+Instead of shaming you into believing you’re less than simply for struggling with rage, I want to give you simple ways to combating mom rage .

 1- Identify the “why” behind the mom rage

-- Having too long of a to-do list
+- Having too long of a to-do list – Do you have way too much to do with no additional support?

-- Meeting everyone else’s needs, but ignoring your own
+- Meeting everyone else’s needs, but ignoring your own – Do you feel you lack self care?

-- Having your feelings invalidated by loved ones
+- Having your feelings invalidated by loved ones – Do you feel like no one in your support network takes your feelings seriously?

-- Feeling helpless in challenging parenting moments
+- Feeling helpless in challenging parenting moments – Does your child’s behavior feel out of your control?

 There are quite literally millions of ways rage can be triggered, but those are some common triggers moms can experience.